The Clearing House: Clearing process during the 20th century

 Since the inception of the Federal Reserve System, the New York Clearing House has concentrated on facilitating the smooth completion of financial transactions by clearing the payments.
 The clearing process, while highly structured, is in theory, quite simple.
 Member banks exchange checks, coupons and other certificates of value among themselves, after which the Clearing House records the resulting charges to their accounts.
 Entries are posted on the books of the Federal Reserve Bank of New York to settle any differences.
 Settlement is prepared each business day at 10:00 a.m. after about three million pieces of paper have been presented for payment.

 Computers have been performing the payment clearing that once required paper processing.
 The Clearing House Interbank Payments System (CHIPS) began operation in 1970.
 The New York Automated Clearing House (NYACH) followed in 1975 and became the Electronics Payment Network (EPN) in 2000.
 The Clearing House Electronic Check Clearing System (CHECCS) was added in 1992.
-The RTP network, a instant payments system, was added in 2017.
+The RTP network, an instant payments system, was added in 2017.

-On July 1, 2004, The New York Clearing House Association announced a name change to The Clearing House Association L. L. C..
+On July 1, 2004, The New York Clearing House Association announced a name change to The Clearing House Association L.L.C..